2019 Newport West by-election

-A by-election was held in the UK Parliament constituency of Newport West in south Wales on 4 April 2019, following the death of Labour Party MP (Member of Parliament) Paul Flynn.
-Labour nominated the trade unionist Ruth Jones, who held the seat for the party with 40% of the vote and a reduced majority.
-The Conservative candidate Matthew Evans came second with 31% of the vote, followed by Neil Hamilton, the UKIP candidate, on 8%.
-This was the third parliamentary by-election held during the 57th UK Parliament, which was elected at the 2017 general election.
+A by-election for the United Kingdom parliamentary constituency of Newport West was held on 4 April 2019, following the death of incumbent Labour Party MP Paul Flynn.
+Labour candidate Ruth Jones held the seat for the party, albeit with a reduced majority.

 Background

 In October 2018, the sitting MP Paul Flynn indicated his intention to resign his seat in the imminent future following a worsening of his rheumatoid arthritis.
 At the time, Flynn indicated that he would wait for a snap general election in case that allowed him to stand down without triggering a by-election, citing the expense involved in organising and holding one.
 He died on 17 February 2019 following a "long illness".

-Newport West has been held by Labour since 1987, when Flynn won the seat from the Conservatives.
-The constituency is semi-marginal, with Labour majorities not exceeding 10,000 votes except during the electoral landslide of 1997.
+Newport West was held by Labour since 1987, when Flynn won the seat from the Conservatives.
+The constituency was semi-marginal, with Labour majorities not exceeding 10,000 votes except during the electoral landslide of 1997.

 The writ of election was moved in Parliament on 28 February, scheduling the by-election for 4 April 2019.